 Many major institutions around the United States, and around the world, offer autologous stem cell for the treatment of arthritis pain and are getting good results.
 There is significant laboratory research to explain why and how autologous stem cell treatments may work.

 The primary issue in arthritis is loss of cartilage.
 Physicians have believed for many years that once cartilage was gone, it was gone forever, however we now know that is not true.

 Dr. Freddie Fu is an orthopedic surgeon at the University of Pittsburgh.
-He runs an Orthopedic department that is deep into research involving the use of stem cells in musculoskeletal disease.
+He runs an Orthopedic department that is deep into research involving the use of cells in musculoskeletal disease.
 They have shown that stem cells in the lab can grow new cartilage.
 Dr. Arnold Caplan Phd, at Case Western, who is a long time stem cell researcher known around the world, has shown similar results.
-These eminent professionals have shown that under laboratory conditions mesenchymal stem cells (the cells we use at Southcoast to treat arthritis) have the power to
+These eminent professionals have shown that under laboratory conditions mesenchymal stem cells have the power to

 - self replicate

 - grow cartilage, bone, muscles, ligaments and other tissues